 The P300-12 can connect to both speaker level or aftermarket stereo system using the supplied harness which provides RCA jacks to connect.
 However, for speaker-level inputs, you’ll need to cut the harness and attach the wiring with crimp connectors or some similar method.

 That’s one thing I don’t like – I would have preferred a slightly simpler option like having the speaker-level inputs wired next to the RCA jacks to allow the buyer to connect to them.

-That would have avoided the need for cutting the wire and reattaching it later if you needed the RCA connections when you system changed.
+That would avoid the need for cutting the wire and reattaching it later if you needed the RCA connections when your system changes.